esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Purkait and Singh (2024).md

         disp.SetLineThickness(0.2)
     return node

-print("Creating error lines for all predictions...")
+print("Creating error lines for pronasale predictions...")

 # Try to get all the required nodes
 try: